the-events-calendar/event-tickets/readme.txt

 * Enhancement - Unify CSS class names for many admin elements.
 [ET-1536]
 * Enhancement - Add a `Currency Position` setting for Tickets Commerce.
 [ET-1534]
 * Fix - Some CSS issues within the tickets block in the block editor.
 [ET-1530]
+* Fix - Allow price block to override the string that is dynamically created from ticket values.
+[ET-1524]

 = [5.4.1] 2022-06-08 =